 “Formulation teams have switched gears in the last year or two and are focused on finding alternative ingredients,” says Campton.
 “For some, supplies have been totally cut off or reduced, and they need a backup source they can rely on.”

-Functional whey protein ingredients should be a serious consideration when looking for a replacement for costly milk, cream, cheese and other volatile dairy ingredients.
+Functional whey protein ingredients should be a serious consideration when looking to partially replace costly cream, cheese and other volatile dairy ingredients.
 In addition to being sourced from dedicated, regional dairy farms in the Midwest, Grande Custom Ingredients Group’s whey protein ingredients have a strict chain of custody designed to ensure the highest levels of consistency and quality.

 “Our proprietary products are unlike commodity whey,” says Campton.
 “We can take 40% of our powdered product mixed with 60% water and get a thick, creamy sauce.
 Do that with a commodity whey protein and you’ll end up with a thin, grainy fluid.
 Formulators really need to see it to believe it.”

-Two readily available and price-stable ingredients that have made a significant difference for food manufacturers are Grande Bravo® functional whey protein to replace high-fat cream, butter and eggs, and Grande Gusto® reduced lactose whey as a replacement for cheese and cheese powder.
+Two readily available and price-stable ingredients that have made a significant difference for food manufacturers are Grande Bravo® functional whey protein to partially replace high-fat cream, and Grande Gusto® reduced lactose whey as a partial replacement for cheese and cheese powder.

 Their functionality sets them apart from other whey products by demonstrating superior water-holding capabilities and clean dairy flavors that are consumer preferred for all key sensory attributes.

 “They serve as a single solution that doesn’t require masking agents or additional emulsifiers to create a creamy texture and mouthfeel,” says Campton, “helping to simplify supply chains.
 And because they’re readily available in powdered form, they have a longer shelf life than fresh dairy and don’t come with many of the associated food safety concerns.”